arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-flashing/content.md

 ![Foundries.io target runs section](assets/foundries-factories-target-runs.png)

-After downloading them, make sure you put them in a folder following the structure shown.
+After downloading them, make sure you put them in a folder following the structure shown and extract the compressed files.

 ### Set the Portenta X8 to Flashing Mode